 Most frequent questions about TP-Link Powerline adapters

-Q:What can I do if the Powerline adapters do not work automatically using “plug and play?”
+Q:What can I do if the powerline adapters do not work automatically by “plug &play”?

-Q:How do I add a new Powerline adapter to an existing Powerline network?
+Q:How do I add a new powerline adapter to an existing powerline network?

-Q: Are TP-Link AV200,AV500,AV600,AV1200 Powerline adapters compatible with each other?
-Are TP-Link PLC adapters compatible with adapters of other Brands？
+Q: Are TP-LINK AV200,AV500,AV600,AV1200 powerline adapters compatible with each other?
+Are TP-LINK PLC adapters compatible with adapters of other Brands？

 Q: How many PLC adapters can be paired together?

-A: Powerline products transmit data over a home’s electrical wiring.
-The Powerline rate is primarily determined by the quality of this electrical wiring.Please refer to FAQ 409 for improvement suggestions.
+A: Powerline products transmit data through the power line of your house.
+The powerline rate is mainly decided by the quality of power line environment.Please refer to this FAQ 409 for suggestions.

 Q: Can Powerline adapters work if they are separated by UPS?

-Q: Why is TL-PA411 (TL-PA4010) HomePlug 500Mbps with a 100Mbps Ethernet port?
+Q: Why TL-PA411 (TL-PA4010) is homeplug 500Mbps with 100Mbps Ethernet port?

-A:Please refer to FAQ 461 for answers on this.
+A:Please refer to FAQ 461 for answers.

 Q:What can I do if I can't have Internet connection after connected to powerline adapter？

 A: Please refer to FAQ 392 to check your settings.